Berries—are some of the best fruits you can eat for optimal and peak health. And among them, strawberries are one of the healthiest kinds.

 Sweet, juicy, red strawberries with their vibrant red color can enrich and brighten the flavor and look of any meal.

-Not only strawberries are sweet and delicious, they are low in calories, carbs, fat, and highly nutritious.
+Not only strawberries are sweet and delicious, but they are also low in calories, carbs, fat, and highly nutritious.

 “Strawberry calories” are one of the fewest even amongst fruits as 1 medium strawberry only has about 4 calories and 1 cup of strawberries only contains 48 calories.